 Namco had a booth, being one of the few companies on hand with some major international recognition

-For some reason Namco’s Nirin was setup at a different booth, probably a distributor, same thing with Midnight Maximum Tune 3
+For some reason Namco’s Nirin was setup at a different booth, probably a distributor; Same thing with Wangan Midnight Maximum Tune 3.

 A few Konami games were on hand at the Game+ booth, first with Byon Byon and then surprisingly with a smaller screen version of Mocap Sports.
 Last we had seen of MS, it had a huge screen and was only seen in Japan.
 You can also see a couple of Sega games in the background, Tetris Giant in the first pic, Brick People in the second.